"There's a ceiling with DACA. Yes, you can work, but there is a ceiling. And that ceiling I wanted to shatter."

 “This grant gave me the confidence to take my business to the next level, to create a space to help others and, most importantly, to grow as a social entrepreneur.” — Maria Mendez, Entrepreneurship Fund Grantee

-We welcome proposals for entrepreneurial projects that address a variety of needs, target diverse populations, and employ different strategies.
+We support entrepreneurial and freelancing projects that address a variety of needs, target diverse populations, and employ different strategies.
 We are open to supporting projects that serve and advocate for undocumented people as well as ones with broader potential impact.
 Projects can be non-profit or for-profit initiatives—or hybrid projects that include both nonprofit and for-profit components.
 Most importantly, projects must create positive social change and must be designed and led by undocumented young people.
 To learn more about social entrepreneurship, click here.

 Applicants must be born outside of the United States and cannot be U.S. Citizens or Lawful Permanent Residents (LPR).
 Applicants do not need to be eligible for Deferred Action for Childhood Arrivals (DACA) to qualify.